rkaahean/xgpy/docs/source/index.rst

-A complete guide to the `src` package.
+A complete guide to the `xgpy` package.
 ========================================

 .. toctree::